Jiah Khan

-Nafisa Rizvi Khan (20 February 1988 – 3 June 2013), better known as Jiah Khan, was a British-American actress and singer who worked in Hindi cinema.
-She appeared in three Bollywood films from 2007 to 2010.
+Nafisa Rizvi Khan (20 February 1988 – 3 June 2013), better known as Jiah Khan, was an American actress and singer who worked in Indian films.
+She appeared in three Hindi films from 2007 to 2010.

 Born in New York City to Indian parents, she was raised and educated in London.
 Khan aspired to pursue a career in acting and moved to Mumbai for a film career.
 She made her film debut in the 2007 Ram Gopal Verma film Nishabd for which she was nominated for Filmfare Award for Best Female Debut.
 She was later noted for portraying the supporting role of a modern, independent woman in Ghajini, which was the highest-grossing Bollywood film of 2008.
 After a two-year absence, she was reportedly praised for her comic role in the romantic comedy Housefull, which was the fifth highest-grossing Bollywood film of 2010.

-On 3 June 2013, she was found hanging from a ceiling fan in the bedroom of her family residence in Juhu, Mumbai.
+On 3 June 2013, her body was found hanging from a ceiling fan in the bedroom of her family residence in Juhu, Mumbai.
 The Central Bureau of Investigation (CBI) conducted an investigation and heard her story at the Bombay High Court which concluded her death as suicide.
-However, Khan's mother continued to claim that Khan had been murdered by her boyfriend, actor Sooraj Pancholi, leading the prosecution to make a failed attempt to lay charges of murder and sexual assault in 2017.
+However, Khan's mother continued to claim that Khan had been murdered by her partner, actor Sooraj Pancholi, leading the same prosecution to make a failed attempt to lay charges of murder and sexual assault against him in 2017.
 In 2018, a court in Mumbai charged Pancholi with abetting.

 Early life

 Nafisa Khan was born on 20 February 1988 in New York City, United States, to Ali Rizvi Khan, an American businessman, and Rabiya Amin, a Hindi film actress in the 1980s from Agra, Uttar Pradesh.
-Her father left the family when she was 2 years old.
-She has two younger sisters Kavita and Karishma.
-Her paternal aunts are Pakistani actresses Hina Rizvi, Sangeeta (Parveen Rizvi) and Kaveeta (Nasreen Rizvi).
+Her father left the family when she was 3 months old, and she had two younger half-sisters.

 Khan grew up in London where she completed her GCSEs and A levels, before moving to Mumbai to pursue a career in Bollywood.
 She was inspired to enter Bollywood after watching Ram Gopal Verma's former protege Urmila Matondkar's movie Rangeela at the age of six.

 Khan studied at the Lee Strasberg Theatre and Film Institute in Manhattan, and she quit upon receiving a movie offer.
 She learned various dance forms, including belly dancing, kathak, lambada, jazz, samba and reggae.